VoodooSMBus/VoodooRMI/README.md

     * [VoodooI2C Troubleshooting](https://voodooi2c.github.io/#Troubleshooting/Troubleshooting)
 2) Make sure VoodooInput and VoodooPS2Trackpad is loading
     * `kextstat | grep Voodoo`
-3) You may need to do IRQ patching on Haswell and older devices for SMBus trackpads (Not always required)
+3) You may need to do IRQ patching on Haswell and older devices for SMBus trackpads
     * Required if the `SBUS` device does not have any IOInterruptControllers in IORegistryExplorer
     * [CorpNewt's SSDTTime](https://github.com/corpnewt/SSDTTime) can do this automatically for you